 When a disability forces your career to end long before you are ready, the stress, embarassment, and uncertainty about your future can be overwhelming.

 You have options, and we can help.

 This is where we come in.
-Here at Enzor and Maniscalco, we offer close and calm guidance through each step necessary to secure the benefits you deserve and are ready to fight for you on appeal in the event your application is denied.
-We are especially committed to treating our SSDI clients with the utmost respect, upholding confidentiality, and providing zealous advocacy.
+Here at Enzor and Maniscalco, we offer experienced, caring counsel through each step necessary to secure the benefits you deserve.
+We are ready to fight for you on appeal in the event your application is denied.
+We are especially committed to treating our social security disability clients with the utmost respect: upholding confidentiality, and providing zealous advocacy.

 A Little Background

-For many Americans, these disabilities appear before the age of 65: too early to apply for retirement benefits but too late to start a new career.
+For many Americans, disabilities appear before the age of 65: too early to apply for retirement benefits but too late to start a new career.
 You may lack transferrable skills, or be suffering from a developing mental illness, a debilitating injury, or simply the physical toll of aging.
-Your disabilities may be unique, but the anxiety remains the same.

 If this is the case, Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) may be right for you.
 SSDI is usually an option if you have a substantial work history, while SSI could be the right course of action if your household has a very low income.

 To qualify for SSDI, you must, in general, meet the following:

 - You must have a physical or mental condition that prevents you from engaging in any "substantial gainful activity";